Understanding and using order types in leverage trading

 Take-profit orders (T/P) specify the exact price at which an open position should be closed for a profit.
 If the price does not reach the set level, the take-profit order will not be filled.

-Let’s say, for example, that you want to buy GBP/USD at the market at 1.2038 and believe and believe that the market will safely climb another 40 pips.
-You can add this pip value to the take-profit window.
-Alternatively, you can type in the price ‘1.2078’ at which you would like to take your profit.
+Let’s say, for example, that you want to buy GBP/USD and believe that your trade will safely climb another 40 pips.
+You can add this value to the take-profit window.
+Alternatively, you can type in the price at which you would like to take your profit.

-Setting a profit goal upfront can also help manage greed ﹣many traders can’t control their appetite and end up keeping the position open longer than they originally planned in the hope that it will bring more profit.
+Setting a profit goal upfront can also help manage greed ﹣many traders can’t control their appetite and end up keeping the position open longer than they should in the hope that it will bring more profit.
 In fact, trends do often reverse and a profitable trade can easily turn into a sudden loss.
-Setting a take-profit order may help with sticking to a planned exit strategy.
+Setting a take-profit can materialise the win you predicted and help you move on to another trade.

 How to set a stop-loss order